 9 Disclosing information outside Australia

-If business needs require Us to disclose Your Information to an overseas recipient, We will take all reasonable steps to ensure the overseas recipient will not breach the Australian Privacy Principles, the Privacy Act or the GDPR in relation to the Information.
+If business needs require Us to disclose Your Information to an overseas recipient, We will take all reasonable steps to ensure the overseas recipient will not breach this policy, the Australian Privacy Principles, the Privacy Act or the GDPR in relation to the Information.